zostay/RakuWAPI/README.md

   * [Associative](http://doc.perl6.org/type/Associative).
 Any Associative object emitted should be treated as a message to communicate between layers of the application, middleware, and server.
 These should be ignored and passed on by middleware to the next layer unless consumed by the current middleware.
 Any message that reaches the application server but is not consumed by the application server MAY result in a warning being reported, but SHOULD otherwise be ignored.
 These objects MUST NOT be transmitted to the origin.

   * [Mu](http://doc.perl6.org/type/Mu).
-Any other Mu SHOULD be stringified, if possible, and encoded by the application server.
+Any other Mu SHOULD be stringified with the `Str` method and encoded by the application server.
 If an object given cannot be stringified, the server SHOULD report a warning.

 ### 4.0.2 Encoding

 The application server SHOULD handle encoding of strings or stringified objects emitted to it.
 When performing encoding, the application server SHOULD honor the `charset` set within the `Content-Type` header, if given.
-If it does not honor the `charset`, it MUST encode any strings in the response payload according to the encoding named in `wapi.body.encoding`.
+If it does not honor the `charset` or no `charset` is set by the application, it MUST encode any strings in the response payload according to the encoding named in `wapi.body.encoding`.

 ### 4.0.3 Request-Response Lifecycle

+The application server performs the following during a single request-response interaction:

+  * Receive a request from an origin and begin parsing the request according to the network protocol.

+  * Construct a runtime environment and combine it with the configuration environment.
+The `wapi.input` part of the environment should continue reading data from the origin as it arrives until the request has been completely read.

+  * Call the application runtime routine with the constructed environment and await a value from the returned [Promise](http://doc.perl6.org/type/Promise).

+  * Return the start of the response using the HTTP status code and headers provided, formatted according to the protocol requirements.

+  * Tap the supply part of the response and return data to the origin, formatted in ways appropriate for the environment settings and the network protocol in place.

-The server processes requests from an origin, passes the partially processed request information to the application by calling the application, waits for the application's response, and then returns the response to the origin.
+The server processes requests from an origin, passes the processed request information to the application by calling the application, waits for the application's response, and then returns the response to the origin.
 In the simplest example this means handling an HTTP roundtrip.
 Yet, it may also mean implementing a related protocol like CGI or FastCGI or SCGI or something else entirely.

 In the modern web, an application may want to implement a variety of complex HTTP interactions.
 These use-cases are not described by the typical HTTP request-response roundtrip with which most web developers are familiar.
 For example, an interactive Accept-Continue response or a data stream to or from the origin or an upgrade request to switch protocols.
 As such, application servers SHOULD make a best effort to be implemented in such a way as to make this variety applications possible.